diginsight/telemetry/HOWTO - Make your application flow observable.md

     }
 }
 ```
-The following code snippet shows an application providing log strings for external classes
+The following code snippet shows an application providing log strings for external classes by means of `IProvideLogString` interface
 ```c#
 public partial class App : Application, IProvideLogString
     {